 - Deep Practice: Isolating high-impact motions and improving them deliberately

-- Master Coaching: Real-time feedback from experienced advisors who’ve built repeatable engines before
+- Master feedback: Real-time input from experienced advisors who’ve built repeatable engines before

 - Single source of truth systems